YacineQbr/Cyclistic_Bike-Share/README.md

 **1. Tools**
 * **Excel:** Data cleaning
-* **RStudio:** Data analysis
+* **RStudio:** Data Cleaning and analysis
 * **Tableau Public:** Data visualisation and reports creation

 **1.1.
 Excel:**

-First I opened the CSV files into Ms Excel to clean the data.
-The cleaning steps taken include:
+First I opened the CSV files into Ms Excel to clean the data. during the process I used Power Query Editor which is a useful method for time-saving.
+The cleaning steps include:

 * Removal of columns I won't needing for my analysis like start and end station names, station ids, latitudes, and longitudes.
 * Creation of ride_length column which is the time diference between the trip start time and the end time substracting the column "started at" and "ended at".